-On leaving the road as it heads towards Hard Knott pass you enter a new world and discover the Upper Esk.
-The tumbling river, steep mountains and lack of people make this extremely enjoyable and a classic Lakeland walk.
+On leaving the road in Eskdale as it heads towards Hard Knott you enter a new world and discover the Upper Esk.
+The tumbling river, steep mountains and lack of people make this an extremely enjoyable area to walk in.

 A day walking in the Upper Esk left me feeling somewhat smug.
 The weather was hot and sunny and I could imagine the 100’s of walkers sweating their way across the rough summits of the Scafells, Bowfell and the Crinkles.
 Meanwhile I was strolling around at the foot of this giant amphitheatre of mountains refreshing myself periodically in the ice cold waters of the Esk.

-This really is the heart of the Lake District and the scenery is superb; a typical mountain stream cascades through the rock before it opens in to the giant arena of the Great Moss where the mountains tower above you – a place of romance and tranquility, a place I clearly enjoy being in!
+This really is the heart of the Lake District and the scenery is superb.
+The River Esk at this point is a powerful mountain stream which cascades over the rock before opening out on to the giant arena of the Great Moss.
+Here the mountains tower above you.
+A place of romance and tranquility, a place I clearly enjoy being in!
 It is so tempting to head for the fells whilst staying in Eskdale but I would urge anyone to leave a day for a stroll up the Esk.

 Recently I took a party up Scafell from the Great Moss, not via Foxes Tarn but by a marked and extremely steep path that hits the ridge between Scafell and Slight Side.
 Worth considering or those after a different approach to Scafell.
 I would not descend that way.